XDCFoundation/XDC3Java/README.md

 you can see the  folder in your android project

-Now we have to add Module Dependency in the application project builg.gradle file
+Now we have to add Module Dependency in the application project build.gradle file

 put “implementation project(":XDC3Java")“ in dependencies